("Hyeong Suk" is my first name)

 Strong programming skills (e.g., Python, CPLEX, GAMS, AMPL, R, MATLAB, AnyLogic) and/or Proficiency with deep learning frameworks like TensorFlow and PyTorch.

-Solid understanding of large-scale stochastic optimization, AI and machine learning, or simulation methods.
+Solid understanding of large-scale stochastic optimization or simulation methods with AI and machine learning.

 Graduate Education at Mizzou